Journal

 Micromanagement vs. Safety: When Oversight Becomes a Hazard

-Intense supervision can paradoxically degrade workplace safety by increasing stress, discouraging hazard reporting, and pushing workers past safe pacing.
-The evidence and the claims it generates.
+Intense supervision can paradoxically degrade workplace safety by increasing stress, suppressing hazard reporting, and pushing workers past safe pacing.
+The research and the workers comp claims it generates.

 · · 8 min